mukul-work/mukul-work/README.md

 ## Currently

-Deepening backend fundamentals - Express middleware, route architecture, and auth flows.
-Exploring ML/data science on the side.
+Deepening backend fundamentals like Express middleware, route architecture, and auth flows.

 Open to backend or full-stack internship opportunities.